-(b) Other Expenses for Class C shares, which are not currently offered, are based on estimated amounts for the current fiscal year.
+(c) Other Expenses for Class C and Class Z shares are based on estimated amounts.

-(c) Hotchkis & Wiley Capital Management, LLC has contractually agreed to waive management fees and/or reimburse expenses (excluding sales loads, taxes, leverage interest, brokerage commissions, acquired fund fees and expenses, if any, expenses incurred in connection with any merger or reorganization and extraordinary expenses) through August 31, 2023 to ensure that Total Annual Fund Operating Expenses After Fee Waiver and/or Expense Reimbursement do not exceed the following limits: Class I - 0.80%, Class A - 1.05%, Class C - 1.80%, and Class Z - 0.80%.
+(d) Hotchkis & Wiley Capital Management, LLC has contractually agreed to waive management fees and/or reimburse expenses (excluding sales loads, taxes, leverage interest, brokerage commissions, acquired fund fees and expenses, if any, expenses incurred in connection with any merger or reorganization and extraordinary expenses) through August 29, 2020 to ensure that Total Annual Fund Operating Expenses After Fee Waiver and/or Expense Reimbursement do not exceed certain limits: Class I - 0.80%, Class A - 1.05%, Class C - 1.80%, and Class Z - 0.80%.
+The class limits have been restated to reflect changes to the Fund's expense caps which were approved by the Board of Trustees effective August 29, 2019 and do not correspond to the Financial Highlights section of the statutory prospectus.
 The agreement may only be terminated with the consent of the Board of Trustees.

-fundamental research.
-The Fund seeks broad diversified exposure to these investment opportunities by holding approximately 300 to 400 portfolio securities.
-As part of the Advisor's investment process, the investment team evaluates the general and industry-specific Environmental, Social, and Governance ("ESG") factors that the Advisor believes to be the most financially material to a company's short-, medium-, and long-term enterprise value.
-The Advisor believes this evaluation contributes to its overall analysis of a company's value creation for shareholders and future financial performance.
-With the exception of diversification guidelines, the Fund does not employ pre-determined rules for sales; rather, the Fund evaluates each sell candidate based on the candidate's specific risk and return characteristics which include: 1) relative valuation; 2) fundamental operating trends;

-3) deterioration of fundamentals; and 4) portfolio diversification.
+employs a fundamental value investing approach which seeks to exploit market inefficiencies created by irrational investor behavior.
+To identify these investment opportunities, the Fund employs a disciplined, bottom-up investment process based on a proprietary model that is augmented with internally-generated fundamental research.
+The Fund seeks broad diversified exposure to these investment opportunities by holding approximately 300-400 portfolio securities.
+With the exception of diversification guidelines, the Fund does not employ pre-determined rules for sales; rather, the Fund evaluates each sell candidate based on the candidate's specific risk and return characteristics which include: 1) relative valuation; 2) fundamental operating trends; 3) deterioration of fundamentals; and 4) diversification guidelines.